How to Break Bad Money Habits

 Step 1: Identify the routine

-Step 2: Experiment with rewards
+Step 2: Experiment with the routine

 One of the biggest obstacles to overcoming a habit is identifying the real reward that your bad behavior is meant to earn.
 Because often the reward is not quite what we think it is.